tokio-rs/website/content/blog/2020-04-preemption.md

 This idea is not new.
 The first occurence of this strategy that I am aware of is in the .NET thread pool and was introduced more than ten years ago.
-Unfortunately, the strategy has a number of problems and because of this, has not been featured in other thread pools / schedulers (golang, java, erlang, ...).
+Unfortunately, the strategy has a number of problems and because of this, it has not been featured in other thread pools / schedulers (golang, java, erlang, ...).